cblmbg/inverseproblemsbiocybernetics/README.md

 The implementation includes:

 - the community ODE model and simulation utilities;
+- structural local identifiability and observability analysis with the STRIKE-GOLDD toolbox;
 - synthetic calibration experiments with rich allocation perturbations;
 - constrained kinetic-parameter estimation;
 - sparse model discovery using smoothing, window-integrated growth,